ZianFahrudy/good_scanner_overlay/README.md

 # Good Scanner Overlay

 QR Scanner overlay with animation to be used with a stack widget.
+The animations inspired by Bank Jago QRIS and BRI QRIS.

 # Preview
 ![image](https://github.com/ZianFahrudy/good_scanner_overlay/blob/master/assets/Screenshot_20250120-165404.png?raw=true)